patrickbwarren/transam-triton/EMULATOR.md

 0F66  D3 FD     OUT     FD      # write to 8255 port B
 0F68  7E        MOV     A,M     # get data from main memory location in HL
-0F69  D3 FC     OUT     FC      # write to 8255 port A (no effect unless control word is 0x88) 0F6B  7A        MOV     A,D     # copy high byte of EPROM address in DE (only lowest two bits are used) 0F6C  B0        ORA     B       # set bits 2 and 3 to control 2708 0F6D  D3 FE     OUT     FE      # write to 8255 port C (affects lower 4 bits only)
-0F6F  DB FC     IN      FC      # read from 8255 port A (data acquired only if control word is 0x98) 0F71  C9        RET             # return
+0F69  D3 FC     OUT     FC      # write to 8255 port A (no effect unless control word is 0x88) 0F6B  7A        MOV     A,D     # copy high bits of EPROM address from DE (only lowest two bits are used) 0F6C  B0        ORA     B       # set bits 2 and 3 for the 2708 chip select or program pulse 0F6D  D3 FE     OUT     FE      # write to 8255 port C (affects lower 4 bits only) 0F6F  DB FC     IN      FC      # read from 8255 port A (data acquired only if control word is 0x98) 0F71  C9        RET             # return